Sh1v4nk/Google-Clone/README.md

 # Google-Clone

-This project is a simple Google clone created using HTML and CSS.
-It replicates the appearance of the Google homepage, and includes basic search functionality.
-Please note that this project is intended for educational purposes to practice HTML, CSS, and basic JavaScript skills.
-If you're just starting out, you can use it as practice material.
+This is a practice project that clones the look of Google's homepage using HTML and CSS.
+It includes a basic search bar with basic search functionality (great for learning HTML, CSS, and intro to JavaScript).

 ## Table of Contents